Bridge indices of spatial graphs and diagram colorings: Introduction

 \subsection{Acknowledgments}

 Some of this work was conducted when the first author visited the other two at Arizona State University, and she thanks the mathematics department for their hospitality.
 We would like to thank Julien Paupert for support and helpful advice.
+We also thank the reviewer for many helpful suggestions that improved the paper.
 SB was supported by the NSF Postdoctoral Research Fellowship DMS-2303143.